-Most of the problems you will come up against are simply an everyday part of growing up, which can be helped with a chat with your health visitor or midwife.
-Almost all babies, toddlers and children aged up to five will also get common childhood illnesses like chickenpox, colds, sore throats and ear infections.
-While these are not very nice, they are easy to treat with a visit to your pharmacy or GP and then cared for at home.
+Being poorly is an everyday part of growing up, which can be helped with a chat with your health visitor or midwife.
+Almost all babies, toddlers and children aged up to five will also get the most common childhood illnesses like chickenpox, colds, sore throats and ear infections.
+While these are not very nice at the time, they are easy to treat with a visit to your doctor and then cared for at home.